chuleh/terraform/README.md

 # Terraform.
-Main repo with .tf files.
+Main repo with .tf files for my blog tutorials.
-The idea is to build reusable code.